Codium-ai/pr-agent/docs/docs/installation/locally.md

 A list of the relevant tools can be found in the [tools guide](../tools/ask.md).

-To invoke a tool (for example `review`), you can run directly from the Docker image.
+To invoke a tool (for example `review`), you can run PR-Agent directly from the Docker image.
 Here's how:

 - For GitHub:
     ```